vjbautista8/zoho-crm-widget-starter-template-ReactJS/README.md

 2. Edit the code like normal React JS application.

-## How to build and deploy to Zoho Creator
+## How to build and deploy to Zoho CRM

 1. Build your application.
 Make sure your directory in cmd is `/react_app` folder, then run the following command